Have you heard of the seven-way jump?

 And that's five!

-It's wonderful to be busy and with a clear goal in mind.
-Keep a close eye on what actions you have planned and the planning.
-Choose a moment for reflection, for example after 6 weeks to evaluate.
-This is necessary for a sustainable implementation of your improvement.
-Don't hesitate to adjust your plan with new actions.
-Other obstacles may have come your way and there are always new opportunities to be seen.
+It is wonderful to be actively engaged with a clear goal in mind.
+Keep a close eye on the actions you have planned and the schedule.
+Choose a moment for reflection, for example after 6 weeks, to evaluate.
+In short, this is necessary for the sustainable implementation of your improvement.
+Do not hesitate to adjust your plan with new actions.
+Other obstacles may have come your way, and there are always new opportunities to be seen.

 And that six!

-The quality circle of your improvement is complete.
-Invite the same people who helped you think about improvements and analyze together what you have achieved.
+By the way, the quality circle of your improvement is complete.
+Invite the same people who helped you think about the improvement and analyze together what you have achieved.
 The difference is more visible to them than to you.
-Your image is influenced by going through the steps.
-You have learned what it takes to dance.
+However, your perception has been influenced by going through the steps.
+You have learned what is needed to be able to dance.
 They see that you can dance again!
 That makes you and those around you happy!

 And that's seven!